-The Working Mom Olympics represents a serious test of scheduling prowess and includes the following events:
+The Working Mom Olympics represent a serious test of scheduling prowess and include the following events:

 - Choosing and registering for summer camps/activities